Sabdullahi/Sulekha/README.md

 # Sulekha
-Sulekha likes to finish asignments on tim
+Sulekha likes to finish asignments on time
 Sulekha loves to finish assignments one time